In line with Diamond Open Access Journal ethics, Tektonika promotes a fair, transparent, and open evaluation process for submitted manuscripts.

 2.7 - Reviewers are given four weeks to review manuscripts.
 This deadline can be extended at the discretion of the handling editor(s).

-2.8 - Reviewers are required to use the Tektonika review form to suggest ways of improving the manuscripts and may provide an annotated version of the original submission.
+2.8 - Reviewers are encouraged to use the Tektonika review form to suggest ways of improving the manuscripts and may provide an annotated version of the original submission.
 The editors will base their decision to accept/revise/reject the paper on the review reports, the annotated submission (when suitable), and their own evaluation of the submitted manuscript.

 2.9 - Upon acceptance, a manuscript becomes public in diamond open access (no publication costs for authors and no access cost for readers), together with the review reports and authors’ responses to reviews.
 At that stage, manuscripts will become open to comment by the community (people will need to register with the Hypothes.is plugin on the Tektonika website to comment).